b13/listelements/README.md

 ## About this extension

 This extension adds list items to tt_content.
-It adds a database field `list` to `tt_content` that allows adding flexible list items as IRRE records to any content element.
+It adds a database field `tx_listelements_list` to `tt_content` that allows adding flexible list items as IRRE records to any content element.

 ## Installation